Sunday, February 13, 2011

 If using immediately, add all the remaining oil and pulse until smooth.
 Transfer the pesto to a large serving bowl and mix in the cheese. *4

-2. I use parmigiano reggiano.
+1. I generally start with 2 and taste.
+Garlic clove size is never consistent.
+The best way to know if you have enough is to taste!2.
+I use parmigiano reggiano.
 I always have it on hand, so I'm not going out of my way for Pecorino.
 They're both salty and work well with this recipe.

 3. I like to add a squirt of fresh lemon juice to this.
 I think it makes it taste a little fresher and helps it to keep it's bright green color.